snitko/dart-attributable/README.md

     }

-The Invocation object gets passed into the `prvt_noSuchGetterOrSetter(i)` which then checks if any attribute with such a name is defined on the class.
+The Invocation object gets passed into the `prvt_noSuchGetterOrSetter(i)` which then checks if any attribute with such a name are defined on the class.
 If not, then we return control to your class and it gets to call its original `noSuchMethod()` method, which, most likely, will generate an exception.
 Of course, if your class has its own `noSuchMethod()` functionality, you'd have